JohnBridge1/JohnBridge1/README.md

 # John Bridge

 ## 🚀 About Me
 I'm an aspiring software developer and track athlete training for the 2028 Paralympics.
-I thrive at the intersection of technology and sports, building accessible and inclusive web experiences with Next.js, TypeScript, and Tailwind CSS.
+I thrive at the intersection of technology and sports, building accessible and inclusive web experiences with Next.js.

  🏃‍♂️ Para-Athlete | Tech meets Sports</br>
  🔨 Building [Para Class App](https://github.com/JohnBridge1/ParaClassApp) | A resource for para-sports enthusiasts</br>